Hyundai Tucson Insurance Rates

 Insurance Price Range by Location

-Living in a larger city has a significant impact on car insurance rates.
-Rural locations are statistically proven to have fewer accident claims than congested cities.
+Choosing to live in a large city has a significant impact on car insurance rates.
+More rural locations are statistically proven to have lower incidents of collision claims than cities with more traffic congestion.

 Rural Areas $956